pgeu/pgeu-system/docs/confreg/vouchers.md

 : The amount of discount this code gives.
 Can't be specified at the same time as discount percentage.

+Public
+:  If this discount code is public.
+If a code is made public it becomes available using a separate permission in the [access tokens](tokens) feature, and can that way be used to for example update a website.
+For codes that need to remain secret for their use, obviously public should not be set as it could be leaked through the token interface.

 Valid until
 : The date until which this code can be used.